nothing

 You can observe this everywhere in everyday life.

 On large scales, chance roughly balances itself out.
-Both coincidence
+After millions

 Imperfection (flawedness) is the foundation of all that is.